Evavic44/portfolio-ideas/CONTRIBUTING.md

 ![portfolio-comments.png](https://cdn.hashnode.com/res/hashnode/image/upload/v1650538444320/u2D5Yjfpv.png)

-To add a portfolio, you can either create a new table or copy an already existing table and edit it, your choice.
+To add a portfolio, you can either create a new table or copy an already existing table at the bottom of the list and edit it, your choice.

+> **Warning**
+>
+> DISCLAIMER: ⚠️Portfolios should be added at bottom of the list.

 ## Step 3.
 Add Portfolio Details
 In the new table, start each column with a `|` symbol followed by the column content: